-Actuators
+Microbeam Actuators

-There are 2 actuation systems on the MicroSquisher.
-The first system is comprised of the 2 piezo motor driven actuators that are used to position the microbeam in plane before the start of the test.
+There are 2 actuation systems integrated to the microbeam assembly.
+The first system is comprised of the 3 stepper motors that are used to position the microbeam in plane before the start of the test.
 The actuators are controlled by the user, using on-screen controls in an open loop jog mode.
 There is no absolute measurement of how far they have been moved since feedback is based on user interpretation of the live on-screen image.

-The second actuator system is the closed-loop, piezo motor actuator that is used to move the microbeam vertically.
-It is driven in a user-controlled jog mode during setup and then under computer control during the test (specially modified systems are also available to track horizontal displacement as well, in which case the horizontal actuator is also under closed loop control).
-The actuator used for this purpose is identical to the other 2 axes, but the system also incorporates a position feedback device.
-This displacement sensor has 0.1um resolution and allows for the software to determine the displacement of the actuator relative to the start of the test.
+The second actuator system is the closed-loop, stepper motor actuator that is used to move the microbeam vertically.
+It is driven in a user-controlled jog mode during setup and then under computer control during the test.
+The actuator used for this purpose is identical to the other 2 axes.
 This motion constitutes the movement of the base of the microbeam.
 The displacement of the base and tip of the microbeam are needed in order to determine the deflection of (and hence the force applied by) the microbeam.